andrewdavidmackenzie/pigg/RUNNING.md

 ### Connecting Piggui to a remote Pigglet/Porky - Using the GUI

-To connect to a remote `pigglet` using the Iroh network method, get the `nodeid` value from the pigglet instance (see above).
+To connect to a remote `pigglet` using the Iroh network method, get the `endpoint_id` value from the pigglet instance ( see above).
 Open the "hardware" menu (bottom center), select the "Disconnect" menu item to disconnect from the current device (this maybe the simulated GPIO hardware), then chose the "Connect to remote Pi..." menu.

 This will display the Conection Dialog.
-Enter the `nodeid` of the `pigglet` you wish to connect to and hit "Connect".
+Enter the `endpoint_id` of the `pigglet` you wish to connect to and hit " Connect".

 To connect to a remote `pigglet` using TCP, get the `ip` value (ip address and port together as a string, seperated by a ':') from the pigglet instance (see above), open the "Connection Dialog" as above, enter the IP Address and Port and